RemkoD/NavCumulativeUpdateDeployment/README.md

 ### Prerequisites
 * PowerShell 3.0 or higher
-* Installation of Dynamics NAV 2013 or higher you want to update with a higher Cumulative Update
+* An already installed Microsoft Dynamics NAV environment (2013 or higher) you want to update with a higher Cumulative Update.
+* Currently the script is tested for NAV 2015 to NAV 2017.
+Take caution with NAV 2018 untill further notice.

-On Windows 8 and Windows Server 2012 and higher PowerShell 3.0 (or higher) is default installed.
-On Windows 7 systems and Windows Server 2008 R2 you probably need to update the [Windows Management Framework] to get PowerShell 3.0 or later.
+On Windows 8 and Windows Server 2012 and higher PowerShell 3.0 (or higher) is installed by default.
+On Windows 7 systems and Windows Server 2008 R2 you probably need to update the [Windows Management Framework] to get PowerShell 3.0 or higher.

 ## Contributing
-Any contribution, feedback or suggestion is welcome.
+All contributions, feedback or suggestions are welcome.

 ## Support
-There is no official support on this tool.
-Any support is voluntarily.
+There is no official support available for this tool.
+Support is provided on a voluntary basis.
  * Issues on [Github]
  * [Thread on the Mibuso forum]